 For 16mm, 35mm, and other film formats, we have a 20 year relationship with an extremely reliable, top notch transfer source that we coordinate with.

-We individually scan color slides or transparencies from 35mm to 8″ x 10″ sheet film.
+We individually scan color slides/transparencies, negatives, and prints from 35mm to 8″ x 10″ films or papers.
 We also have automated batch scanning of 35mm slides for a less expensive alternative.
-These are highly customizable services by skilled professionals, not intended to compete with mass-produced drug or club store pricing.
+Having photographed with many of the film formats out there…we are very adept at getting the visual maximum out of copying and transferring film and print originals.
+These are highly customized services by skilled professionals, not intended to compete with mass-produced drug, mart, or club store pricing.